EmmanuelDemey/angular2-migration-sample/README.md

+This demo has been used for many conferences :
+- Technozaure (25th of September, Zenika Nord)
+- Chti JUG (29th of September, Lille)
+- Kaiz'n Day (8th of October, Paris)

 # How to do the migration from an AngularJS 1 application into Angular2

 The main goal of this project is to describe how can migrate an AngularJS 1 application into Angular2.
 Some new features will be added in the future, in order to explain how to migrate everything from one version to the other.